KannaKit/8_week_SQL_challenge_with_python/Case Study #4 - Data Bank/B. Customer Transactions.md

 | 1	           | 2020-03-31 | 	-640            |
 | 1	           | 2020-04-30 | 	-640            |
 | 2	           | 2020-01-31 | 	549             |

+> The last CTE part I referred to is this [answer](https://stackoverflow.com/a/19012333/17736130) on StackOverflow.
+>
+> Let's say that the customer doesn't have any transactions in February.
+> `FIRST VALUE()` and `LAG()` refer to the value on the value on `2020-01-31`, so it will work just fine.
+> But the problem is if the customer has a transaction in February but doesn't have a transaction in March then `FIRST VALUE()` refers to the January value so it'll be wrong.
+> And also if the customer has no transaction in February and March `LAG()` only works for February but not March.
+>
+> In the `FROM` cause, the part I aliased as `value_partition` works like `IGNORE NULLS` (PostgreSQL doesn't support `IGNORE NULLS`) and fixes the problems above.

 ---